Mastering Solo Female Travel India: By Train.

 Letting go and realising that I couldn’t control everything going according to plan was one of my biggest learnings travelling in India.

-We can do whatever we can to keep ourselves safe, but it would also be a mistake to let our travels be completely taken over with safety concerns.
-Like most places in the world 95% of people are good, friendly, honourable and trustworthy and will want to help you on your travels.
+As solo female travellers in India, we can do whatever we can to keep ourselves safe, but it would also be a mistake to let our travels be completely taken over with safety concerns.
+Like most places in the world, 95% of people are good, friendly, honourable and trustworthy and will want to help you on your travels.